In the distant 80s the scientist in the field of AI, Hans Moravec, enunciated a paradox: what is easy for humans is difficult for machines.

-The ability to "imagine" is one of the characteristics provided by Opposing Generative Network (in English GAN), one of the most explored methods in the field of AI.
-The GANs are partly inspired by neuroscientific research.
+The ability to "imagine" is one of the characteristics provided by the Opposing Generative Network (in English GAN), one of the most explored methods in the field of AI.
+The GANs are inspired in part by neuroscientific research.

 In practice, a GAN puts two entities that learn from each other in "competition": one learns to generate fakes, the other learns to recognize them.